 - Communications — 100 points

 - Home Entertainment — 100 points

 - Energy Balance — 100 points.

 Complete "as-built" drawings and submittals from past Solar Decathlon teams can be downloaded from:

 - 2013 Team Pages

 - 2005 Technical Report.

 How much do the houses cost?

 The construction costs of the team houses vary based on the technologies employed and the target market for which they were designed.
 In 2011, Solar Decathlon teams competed in a new contest—Affordability—that rewarded full points for teams that built houses with costs estimated at or less than $250,000.
 In this way, the Solar Decathlon showcases affordable houses that combine energy-efficient construction and appliances with renewable energy systems available today.
-For more information, see the results of the Affordability Contest.

 What happens to the houses after the competition?